ryan-haskell/elm-spa/docs/public/content/docs/routing.md

 `/about-us` | `src/Pages/AboutUs.elm`
 `/settings/users` | `src/Pages/Settings/Users.elm`

-In this section, we'll cover the 3 kinds of routes you can find in an __elm-spa__ application.
+In this section, we'll cover the different kinds of routes you'll find in every __elm-spa__ application.

 ## The homepage

-The `src/Pages/Home_.elm` is a reserved filename that handles requests to /.
-The easiest way to make a new homepage is with the [`add` command](/docs/cli#adding-a-homepage) covered in the CLI section:
+`Home_.elm` is a reserved filename that handles requests to your homepage.
+The easiest way to add a new homepage is with the [`elm-spa add`](/docs/cli#elm-spa-add) covered in the CLI docs:

 ```terminal
 elm-spa add /
 ```

-__Note:__ Without the trailing underscore, __elm-spa__ will treat `Home.elm` as a route to `/home`!
-This is called a "static route", and will be covered next.
+> `Home.elm` (without the underscore) is seen as a route to `/home`!
+To handle requests to the homepage, make sure to include the trailing underscore.

 ## Static routes